English grammar, vocabulary, and listening comprehension exercises

 We'll have to run some tests. = We have to do some tests.

-We'll have to give him a painkiller. = We have to him something to relieve the pain.
+We'll have to give him a painkiller. = We have to give him something to relieve the pain.

 Is he/she allergic to any medications? = Does he/she have a bad physical reaction after taking a certain kind of medication?